COAST-Lab/c3po/Documentation/readme.md

-# Changing circuit protocol from UART to I2C
+# c3po Setup

-## EZO Circuits: UART to I2C
+## Changing circuit protocol from UART to I2C on EZO Circuits
 1. Place an EZO circuit and a Boron 404X on a breadboard.
 2. Ground the devices (GND to GND).
-3. Shortcut ...
+3. Short ...
     - EZO EC: RX to PRB on the EC circuit
     - EZO RTD: TX to PRB on the RTD circuit
 4. Power the circuit by connecting the circuit's VCC to the Boron's 3V3.